-You are looking to move, remortgage or maybe buy an investment property in Exeter and you need a mortgage to do it!
-The question is, what does a mortgage broker in Exeter do that you can’t?
-Why can’t you just go to a bank and avoid paying for their services, particularly when there are potentially loads of other costs?
-Read on to find out the inside scoop on the good, the bad and the ugly!
+Why do you need a mortgage broker in Exeter?
+You might be looking to move, remortgage or maybe buy an investment property.
+The question is, what does a mortgage broker Exeter do that you can’t?
+Why can’t you just go to a bank and avoid paying for their services?
+Particularly when there are potentially lots of other costs to consider!
+Read on to find out your options!

 When it comes to getting a regulated mortgage (residential and some more niche regulated lending – sorry for the technical jargon but it’s important you know!)
 A firm must recommend the best mortgage and be able to justify why the particular deal was recommended to you.
 Just in the same way a doctor has to recommend the best medicine.

 All of this has to be evidenced and at Barr Financial as part of our drive for more transparency in our industry, where we once gave clients the standard documents required by our regulator i.e. quotes and our recommendation letter.
 We now go much further and also give all our clients the sourcing results and the full research document that we produce which goes into the granular detail of how we got to our recommendation with workings out’s, notes etc. Interestingly, these additional documents have always been part of our internal process to evidence the correct advice, but now we are going a step further to show and demonstrate this in a transparent way.

 A mortgage broker in Exeter must treat its customers fairly: